oflg/Tidme/README.md

 ### Translations

-Welcome to translate Tidme into your language, If you encounter problems, please [Open Issues](https://github.com/oflg/Tidme/issues).
+Welcome to translate Tidme into your language, If you encounter problems, please [Open Issues](https://github.com/oflg/Tidme/issues?q=label%3Atranslation).

-## ⬇️Installation

-* Introduction is available at [Tidme website](https://oflg.github.io/Tidme/).
-* Installation and usage manual is available at [Tidme Manual](https://oflg.github.io/Tidme/manual/).

 ## ⌨️Development